The general fine-grained uncertainty relation and the second law of thermodynamics: Introduction

-where $p(t)$ is the probability of choosing measurement labeled $t$, $p(x^{(t)}|\rho)$ is the probability that we obtain the outcome $x^{(t)}$ when performing measurement $t$ on the state $\rho$ and $\bm{x}=(x^{(1)},\ldots,x^{(n)})\in\mathbf{B}^{\times n}$ is a combination of possible outcomes.
-Here, $ \zeta_{\bm{x}}=\max_{\rho}\sum_{t=1}^n p(t)p(x^{(t)}|\rho) $ where the maximum is taken over all states allowed on a particular system.
-When $\zeta_{\bm{x}}<1$, we can not obtain outcomes with certainty for all measurements simultaneously.
+where $p(t)$ is the probability of choosing measurement labeled $t$, $p(x^{(t)}|\rho)$ is the probability that we obtain the outcome $x^{(t)}$ when performing measurement $t$ on the state $\rho$, the number of measurements is $n$, $\bm{x}=(x^{(1)},\ldots,x^{(n)})$ is a combination of possible outcomes and $\mathbf{B}^{\times n}$ is the set involving all possible combinations of outcomes.
+Here, $\zeta_{\bm{x}}=\max_{\rho}\sum_{t=1}^n p(t)p(x^{(t)}|\rho)$, and the maximum is taken over all states allowed on a particular system.
+When $\zeta_{\bm{x}}<1$, we cannot obtain outcomes with certainty for all measurements simultaneously.
 A state that saturates the inequality (\ref{2}) is called a ``maximally certain state".
-Till now the fine-grained uncertainty relation has been applied to some aspects.
-It has been employed to discriminate among classical, quantum, and superquantum correlations involving two or three parties \cite{nonlocal}, and also optimize the lower bound of entropic uncertainty in the presence of quantum memory is optimized \cite{fineentropy}.
-Moreover, the fine-grained uncertainty is related with the second law of thermodynamics \cite{violation}.
+Till now the fine-grained uncertainty relation has been applied in various aspects \cite{nonlocal,fineentropy}.
+Remarkably, it is shown that the violation of the fine-grained uncertainty implies the violation of the second law of thermodynamics \cite{violation}.

-In this letter, we investigate the fine-grained uncertainty relation for mutually unbaised bases.
-At first we review a simple relation with two measurements, and show that measurements $\{\sigma_x$ ,$\sigma_z\}$ behave as the best measurement basis.
-Then, we derive a general fine-grained uncertainty relation for mutually unbiased bases in $d$ dimensions.
-Finally, we describe a thermodynamic cycle and use our generalized fine-grained uncertainty relation to verify the second law of thermodynamic for a more general situation.
+The explicit fine-grained uncertainty relation of a qubit is obtained with two Pauli operators \cite{finegrained}.
+It is still necessary to study the general higher dimensional systems for two projective measurements and the case with all three Pauli operators for a qubit as projective measurements.
+In particular, it is not clear whether similar relationship between uncertainty relation and the second law of thermodynamics in Ref.~\cite{violation} still exists generally.
+In this paper we will study those problems.

-\emph{Two-dimensional fine-grained uncertainty relation.-} The essence for fine graining is to consider a particular string of outcomes and get the bound $\zeta_{\bm{x}}$.
-As an example \cite{finegrained}, we choose Pauli operators $\sigma_x$ or $\sigma_z$ with equal probability $1/2$, and for all pure states $\rho=|\psi\rangle\langle\psi|$
+This paper is organized as follows.
+In section \uppercase\expandafter{\romannumeral2}, we investigate two-dimensional fine-grained uncertainty relations including two arbitrary spin operators and provide a reasonable interpretation that the measurements $\{\sigma_x$, $\sigma_z\}$ behave as the best measurement basis for uncertainty relation.
+In section \uppercase\expandafter{\romannumeral3}, we derive a general fine-grained uncertainty relation for mutually unbiased bases in $d$ dimension.
+In section \uppercase\expandafter{\romannumeral4}, we propose the thermodynamic cycles and show that the violation of generalized fine-grained uncertainty relations can also imply the violation of the second law of thermodynamics.
+In section \uppercase\expandafter{\romannumeral5}, we have discussion and conclusion.